worktheclock/replit.github.io/repls/quick-start.md

 Create a new file by clicking on the "Add file" icon in your filetree.
 Name it `.env`.

 `.env` files contain key-value pairs like the following.
-In the concole, type:
+In the console, type:

 ```
 PASSWORD=pass1234